A Holistic and Integrative Approach to Pediatric Pelvic Health

-- Developing therapeutic use of self with holistic and integrative approaches, how to make referrals or how to talk to other health care providers that are on the team of that client.
+Developing therapeutic use of self with holistic and integrative approaches, how to make referrals or how to talk to other health care providers that are on the team of that client.

 Have all of your questions answered by Quiara in a live session.

 As soon as you sign up you will have access to all the classes and support materials.
-You will have access to them for 6 months to watch as many times as you’d like.
+You will have access to all the course material for 6 months to watch as many times as you’d like.

 In addition to the classes, you will have access to other support materials such as PDFs, templates, and everything that will help you be a better Pediatric Pelvic Health Therapist.